ricardo-aspira/dk-course-react-app/README.md

 So one set of tests right here was to say that the code was pushed by itself is valid and that was pushed merge to master is valid as well.

-After seeing both of them as succeeded, we can merge the pull request, and as soon as we merge this **Travis-CI** will run again our tests and then, after it because it is a change that was issued to the master branch, it is going to automatically attempt to deploy our application over to **Beanstalk**.
+After seeing both of them as succeeded, we can merge the pull request, and as soon as we merge this **Travis-CI** will run again our tests, for the 3rd time (1st for feature branch, 2nd for pull request and 3rd for master), and then, after it because it is a change that was issued to the master branch, it is going to automatically attempt to deploy our application over to **Beanstalk**.

 # AWS Elastic Beanstalk